Optimal reconstruction of general sparse stochastic block models: Introduction

 \subsubsection{Step 3: Relation to the Block Model}

 Now that the first two steps provide the desired results in the setting of the tree, we only need to relate these results back to the setting of the general block model.
-This is a standard coupling between the random tree and a tree-like neighborhood of the sparse stochastic block model, in which we can show that the Poisson Galton-Watson tree is a local weak limit of these block models.
+This is a standard coupling between the random tree and a tree-like neighborhood of the sparse stochastic block model.
 Thus, in running our Bayesian belief propagation on a neighborhood of the block model, we will obtain an optimal estimate of the community at which the neighborhood is rooted.
 Our repeated local applications of belief propagation then recovers an optimal fraction of the communities on our graph drawn from the stochastic block model.

-The proof of this is largely borrowed from previous work, namely \cite{coupling} and \cite{beliefpropogation}.
+The proof of this follows the strategy from \cite{MNS:15} and \cite{MNS:16}.
 This is since the coupling of the tree and the graph is a primarily structural result, not depending on the distribution of the communities.
-Thus, we refer to the given results and state where the proof in our case will differ.
-This yields the following two lemmas.
+Thus, we will only argue the extension from two labels to more labels.
+This yields the following result: for any vertex in the graph, its size $\Theta(\log n)$ neighborhood along with the true (resp. predicted) labels can be coupled with a Poisson Galton-Watson tree along with a standard (resp. noisy) broadcast process.